pavelkorolevxyz/bladerunner-desktop/README.md

 Usage: java -jar bladerunner clean [OPTIONS]

 Options:
-  -d, --directory TEXT  Path to root directory
-  -s, --silent          Do not log activity
-  -h, --help            Show this message and exit
+  -din, --directory-in DIRECTORY  Path to root directory of input -s, --silent                    Do not log activity -h, --help                      Show this message and exit
 ```

 ## Find